m-basili/eid-wallet-it-docs/docs/en/wallet-provider-endpoint.rst

       - REQUIRED.
 UNIX Timestamp with the expiry time of the JWT.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - REQUIRED.
+      - OPTIONAL.
 UNIX Timestamp with the time of JWT issuance.
+      - :rfc:`9126` and :rfc:`7519`.
+    * - **nbf**
+      - OPTIONAL.
+UNIX Timestamp with the start time of validity of the JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **cnf**
       - REQUIRED.
 JSON object, containing the public part of an asymmetric key pair owned by the Wallet Instance.